Basic-Data-Infrastructure/bdi-stack/connector/README.md

   [request/update assoc-in [:headers "x-request"] "updated"]
   ```

-- `response/update` evaluates an update on the response in the "leaving" phase, includes `request` and `response` in the evaluation environment.
+- `response/update` evaluates an update on the response in the "leaving" phase, includes `request`,  `response` and `ctx` in the evaluation environment.

   Example: